rolling-scopes-school/aws/aws-developer/nodejs-aws/07_authorization/task.md

 Provide your reviewers with the link to the repo, client application and URLs to execute the `/import` path of the Import Service`

-- `authorization-service` is added to the repo, has correct `basicAuthorizer` lambda and correct `serverless.yaml` file
+- `authorization-service` is added to the repo, has correct `basicAuthorizer` lambda and correct AWS CDK Stack
-- Import Service `serverless.yaml` file has authorizer configuration for the `importProductsFile` lambda.
+- Import Service AWS CDK Stack has authorizer configuration for the `importProductsFile` lambda.
 Request to the `importProductsFile` lambda should work only with correct `authorization_token` being decoded and checked by `basicAuthorizer` lambda.
 Response should be in 403 HTTP status if access is denied for this user (invalid `authorization_token`) and in 401 HTTP status if Authorization header is not provided.
 - Client application is updated to send "Authorization: Basic `authorization_token`" header on import.
 Client should get `authorization_token` value from browser [localStorage](https://developer.mozilla.org/ru/docs/Web/API/Window/localStorage)

 ## Additional (optional) tasks